fbpx

 Don't forget you'll be walking a lot!

-The key thing is to make sure you break in any brand new shoes before your trip – your feet will thank you.
-In the winter months, invest in some warm boots or stock up on toe warmers.
-It is very important that winter boots are rated for between -20˚ and -40˚.
-If you already have a pair, but are concerned about how warm they will be, use toe warmers.
-You will want warmers that are rated for very cold temperatures and some even have a sticky side that adheres to your socks and helps them stay in place.
-Make sure that they have a long life, since you will not want to stop and replace them every 20 minutes.
+You will want warmers rated for very cold temperatures; some even have a sticky side that adheres to your socks and helps them stay in place.
+Ensure they have a long life since you will not want to stop and replace them every 20 minutes.

 #1 Morris Thompson Cultural & Visitors Center

 Visiting for a few days?
 Make the Morris Thompson Cultural & Visitors Center your first stop.
 This large Visitors Center provides you with a great introduction to Alaska.
-You can learn a lot from the exhibitions and get essential visitor information relating to the state.
+You can learn much from the exhibitions and get essential visitor information about the state.

 11 Pretty Awesome Things to Do in Fairbanks: The Morris Thompson Visitors Center